Friday, December 29, 2023

 "Jive Talkin'" by The Bee Gees

 The Bee Gees’ 1975 single “Jive Talkin’” marked a major turning point in the legendary trio’s career.
-It was their first foray into R&B and funk-influenced dance music–a sound that would not only revive their flagging careers but also elevate them to global superstar status within a few years.
+It was one of their first forays into R&B and funk-influenced dance music–a sound that would not only revive their flagging careers but also elevate them to global superstar status within a few years.
 This track is an exciting mix of disco, pop, R&B and funk.
 It’s anchored by a funky, pulsating synth bass line, which was pretty unique at the time.
 Only a handful of R&B and pop artists were laying down synth bass lines on their tracks back in ‘75–most notably Stevie Wonder on his groundbreaking “classic period” albums.
 “Jive Talkin’” has a powerful, energetic beat and an infectious rhythm guitar riff.
 It also features a great instrumental section where keyboardist Blue Weaver contributes a fantastic synth part.

 Barry Gibb serves up a sweet, soulful lead vocal performance, and his brothers, Robin and Maurice, provide strong support on background harmonies.
 The song’s narrator voices his frustrations with his jive-talkin’ lady who can never be straight with him.
 She constantly lies to him and treats him badly, making him feel like a first-class chump.